 - Insert molded or overmolded parts are more robust and durable than similar parts made by mechanically assembling the individual units.

 - Both processes are cost-effective since there are no secondary assembly steps.

 - Molding avoids the use of adhesives.

 Overmolding and Insert Molding From D&M Plastics

 D&M is well equipped for fabricating sophisticated, highly engineered, molded parts with strict tolerances.
-We have the ability to injection mold horizontally and vertically.
+We have the ability to injection mold parts both horizontally and vertically.
 D&M has extensive experience with molding high-performance plastics.